Temporary Emigration

 What the gamma parameters tell you biologically

-If \(\gamma' \approx \gamma''\), movement is essentially random: availability does not depend on previous availability state.
-If \(\gamma' >> \gamma''\), absences are long and persistent relative to the probability of leaving in the first place.
+If \(\gamma' \approx \gamma''\), the movement is basically random: where the animal is now says nothing about where it was before.
+If \(\gamma' \gg \gamma''\), absences are long and stubborn compared to how often animals leave in the first place.

 A note on identifiability at the first and last primary periods